 Effective recruitment and selection bring talented, hard-working people into your organisation.
 Although they represent different stages of the hiring process, each step is equally important in finding the right people for the job.

 The importance of recruitment and selection cannot be overstated.
-The US Department of Labor estimates the average cost of a bad hire is as much as 30% of an employee’s first-year earnings.
+Estimates on the average cost of a bad hire is generally between 30% and 50% of an employee’s first-year earnings.
 That’s a lot of money – on top of the potential lost productivity, impaired customer relationships, reputational damage, additional supervision required and disruption to your teams.

 So what are recruitment and selection, and what role do they play in finding you the best possible talent?

 What is the difference between recruiting and selecting employees?

 Recruitment is the first step in the process of hiring new employees and consists of getting people to apply for your vacancy.
 Essentially, it’s about searching for prospective staff while making it easier for them to find you.
 This increases the pool of candidates from which will then be whittled down during the next step, the selection process.

 Compared to selection, recruiting is a more comprehensive and more economical process.
 It may involve some degree of selection as candidates are shortlisted to reduce the candidate pool before moving to the selection stage.